 Anime and Manga

 - Battle Angel Alita: Last Order: Monomolecular wire can be stopped by a stick made out of monomolecular material.

-- In Black Butler, the Death Scythes can cut through anything.
-Naturally, a Death Scythe can't cut through a Death Scythe.
+- In Black Butler, the death scythes carried by the Grim Reaper dispatch can cut through anything.
+Naturally, a death scythe can't cut through a death scythe.

-- Dansai Bunri no Crime Edge: No matter how powerful the Killing Good is, it cannot destroy another killing good.
+- The Severing Crime Edge: No matter how powerful the Killing Good is, it cannot destroy another killing good.

 - Beam sabers in Gundam are made up of a superheated Minovsky Particle plasma encased in I-fields.
 I-fields cannot block regular matter, so what allows beam sabers to cut through almost anything is the fact that hitting something with your saber is literally letting the plasma of the saber eat through whatever you're trying to cut.
 When two beam sabers make contact, the I-Fields from both swords are repelling the plasma of the other.

 - A rare exception to this is the beam zanber from Mobile Suit Crossbone Gundam; following the description above, the zanber is basically a giant plasma flame without an I-field containing it, and can cut through standard beam sabers by introducing more plasma than their I-fields can handle.

 - Beam shields, introduced in the second Universal Century, rely on the same general principle, they're basically a beam saber elongated into a wide plane that can be used to block attacks.
 Incidentally, if enough force is applied to a beam shield (or enough concentrated pinpoint power in the case of the Variable Speed Beam Rifle), it's possible to collapse it and hit the target behind it.

 - In Guyver, high frequency swords can't cut other high frequency swords, and when two high frequency weapons come into contact with each other, they make a deafening shriek.